Irish Grand National Betting Offers

 - 2015 – Thunder and Roses (20/1)

 - 2014 – Shutthefrontdoor (8/1 fav)

 - 2013 – Liberty Counsel (50/1)

 - 2006 – Point Barrow (20/1)

 Irish Grand National Betting Trends

-To help find the winner of the 2020 Irish Grand National then looking at past renewals of the race and building up some Irish Grand National trends can often help in finding the winner of the Irish Grand National.
+To help find the winner of the 2023 Irish Grand National, looking at past renewals of the race and building up some Irish Grand National trends can often help.

-For example, a massive 16 of the last 17 Irish Grand National winners carried 10st 13lbs in weight – backed up again in the 2019 Irish Grand National when the winner – Burrows Saint – won with 10st 8lbs.
+For example, a massive 19 of the last 20 Irish Grand National winners carried less than 11st in weight, backed up again in the 2021 Irish Grand National when the winner, Lord Lariat, won with just 9st 12lbs.